Vaxy15/SOEN-342-Project/iteration4/README.md

   <img src="public/UMLStateMachine.drawio.png" alt="State Machine Diagram" width="950">
 </p>

+---
+For a better view of the diagrams, navigate to [public folder](public/) to see the raw files.
+---

 *SOEN 342 — Software Requirements and Specifications · Concordia University · Winter 2026*